-- the Paraparaumu plant will require refurbishment, and the costs relate mainly to renewing the inlet works and aeration system over the next few years (\$1.7m and \$1.7m respectively in 2018-21).
+- the Paraparaumu plant will require refurbishment, and the costs relate mainly to renewing the inlet works and aeration system over the next few years (\$1.8m for each, with costs falling in 2020/21 and 2021/22, respectively).
 The Council is preparing to renew the discharge consent with scoping, engagement and exploring options, such as discharge to land (\$1.4m in 2018-24); and - the main wastewater pipe from Waikanae to Paraparaumu is nearing capacity so a new rising main will be required for growth in Waikanae.
 This is scheduled for 2016-19 (\$4m).